saud-learning-services/canvas-get-page-content/README.md

    >     - `$ python src/get_page_content.py 99999 200`
    > - i.e) if my course id is 900, but I want to use the default words per minute
    >     - `$ python src/get_page_content.py 900`

+# ✨ Acknowledgements ✨

+I want to thank and acknowledge the [contributors](https://github.com/alanhamlett/readtime/blob/master/AUTHORS) to [readtime](https://pypi.org/project/readtime/), which this project uses to calculate page read time!